organix/uFork/fpga/fomu/csm/monitor.md

 Use the key sequence `Ctrl-a + k` to kill the terminal session.

+The monitor starts in _echo_ mode.
+For each character sent,
-The monitor starts in _echo_ mode. for each character sent. and a hex value will be printed.
+a hex value will be printed.
 `Ctrl-c` terminates _echo_ mode.

 Hit `[RETURN]` to get the monitor prompt `> `.